llegoff/VGA_Zero/README.md

 ![](img/VgaZero.jpg)

-this pcb use the dpi mode 3 and use audio from pin gpio 18 & 19
+this pcb use the dpi mode 3

 ![](img/dpi-packing.png)